-Retire All Coal by Year-End 2029; Retire All Natural Gas by Year-End 2039 Variant (P12-RET Coal 30/33 NG 40)
+Retire All Coal by Year-End 2029; Retire All Natural Gas by Year-End 2039 Variant (P12-RET Coal 30 NG 40)

-The P12 variant ceases all coal operations by year-end 2029 for all coal units except Hunter and Huntington, which are allowed to cease coal-fueled operations by year-end 2032.
-This variant evaluates potential costs and benefits to the system in a scenario where all coal is retired within the first ten years of the long-term planning horizon.
-In this scenario, all natural gas-fueled units are required to retire by the end of 2039.
-When this variant is compared to the P-MM portfolio, changes in proxy resource selections and system costs driven by early retirements of all fossil-fueled resources can be isolated.
+The P12- Retire Coal by end of 2029, Retire Gas by end of 2039 Variant portfolio is a variant of the P-MM portfolio that evaluates potential costs and benefits to the system in a scenario where all coal is retired by the end of 2029 and all gas is retired by the end of 2039.
+When this variant is compared to the P-MM portfolio, changes in proxy resource selections and system costs driven by early retirements of all fossil fueled resources can be isolated.

-Figure 9.22 shows the cumulative (at left) and incremental (at right) portfolio changes when coal is retired no later than the end of 2032 and gas is retired no later than the end of 2039.
-A positive value indicates an increase in resources and a negative value indicates a decrease when a resource is reduced or eliminated.
-For coal units where natural gas conversion is an option, natural gas conversion is the selection made by the model.
-Due to the high level of coal sited surplus renewables, generators in this case are replaced towards the end-of-life with non-emitting peaking resources.
+Figure 9.22 shows the cumulative (at left) and incremental (at right) portfolio changes when coal is retired no later than the end of 2029 and gas is retired no later than the end of 2039.
+A positive value indicates an increase in resources and a negative value indicates a decrease in resources when the project is eliminated.
+For coal plants where natural gas conversion is an option, natural gas conversion is the selection made by the model.
+Due to the high level of coal sited surplus renewables, generators in this case are replaced towards the end of life with non-emitting peaking resources.
 In 2037, 1501 MW of non-emitting peaking resources are selected by the model, along with 136 MW of wind.
-623 MW of additional stand-alone storage was added to the east side of the system and 500 MW of stand-alone storage was added to the west side in 2037 as well.
+623 MW of additional stand alone storage was added to the east side of the system and 500 MW of stand alone storage was added to the west side in 2037 as well.

-Figure 9.22 - Increase/(Decrease) in Proxy Resources when Coal Operations Cease by 2030 and Gas by 2040
+9.22 - Increase/(Decrease) in Proxy Resources when Coal is retired by the end of 2029 and gas is retired by the end of 2039 in the P-MM Portfolio

-Figure 9.23 summarizes changes in system costs, based on ST model results using MM price-policy assumptions, when coal is retired by 2029 and gas is retired by 2039 gas replaces all future technology in the P-MM portfolio.
+Figure 9.23 summarizes changes in system costs, based on ST model results using MM pricepolicy assumptions, when coal is retired by 2029 and gas is retired by 2039 gas replaces all future technology in the P-MM portfolio.
 The graph on the left shows annual changes in cost by category and the graph on right shows annual net changes in total costs (the solid black line) and the cumulative PVRR(d) of changes to net system costs over time (the dashed black line).
-Through 2042, the PVRR(d) shows that the early retirement portfolio is which replaces future technology with gas fueled generation is \$1.66 billion higher cost relative to the P-MM portfolio.
-On a risk-adjusted basis, considering the risk associated with low-probability, high-cost events through stochastic simulations, the early retirement portfolio is portfolio which replaces future technology with gas fueled generation is \$1.85 billion higher cost than the P-MM portfolio.
+Through 2042, the PVRR(d) shows that the early retirement portfolio is which replaces future technology with gas fueled generation is \$2.068 billion higher cost than the P-MM portfolio.
+On a riskadjusted basis, which factors in the risk associated with low-probability, high-cost events through stochastic simulations, the early retirement portfolio is portfolio wich replaces future technology with gas fueled generation is \$2.27 billion higher cost than the P-MM portfolio.

 These cost changes are driven by variable cost differences.
 There is much higher market reliance without natural gas and coal fueled generation.
-Additionally, although coal and gas are retired, the need to keep firm resources on the system through gas conversion of two coal units leads to higher gas fuel costs.
+Additionally, although coal and gas are retired, the need to keep firm resources on the system through gas conversion of 2 coal units leads to higher gas fuel costs.